bemrekalkan/Project-10_Find-The-Number-Game/README.md

 - improve coding skills within HTML & CSS & JS

 - use git commands (push, pull, commit, add etc.) and Github as Version Control System.

-## Steps to Solution

-- Step 1: Download or clone project repo on Github

-- Step 2: Create project folder for local public repo on your pc

-- Step 3: Create JS code for Find the Number Game

-> > Part-1 HTML Structure

-    - Creat structure of the HTML5
-    - Give name of your project (title)
-    - Create the main structure of the HTML

-> > Part-2 CSS Structure

-    - Set a background image or define background-color
-    - Set container background color and margin
-    - Define others color-size-padding etc...

-> Part-3 JS Structure

-    - Create code for find the number between 0 to 100 -

-- Step 4: Push your application into your own public repo on Github

-- Step 5: Deploy your application on Github template to showcase your app within your team.

-<center> ⌛ Happy Coding  ✍ </center>